iarxii/WaveShooter/README.md

 See `Concept.md` for the game concept and roadmap.

+## Recent Gameplay Tweaks

+- Bouncers (new): Cyan ground rings telegraph for 4s, then a unit launches straight upward and despawns.
+Adds vertical motion moments and spacing pressure without cluttering the ground.
+- Hazards lifted: All hazard visuals render slightly above the floor to prevent z-fighting.
+- Movement tuning: Slow debuff reduced to 10% (was 40%).
+Speed boosts now guarantee a noticeable increase (at least +12 over your base speed, typically ~36–38) for 4s.
+- Drops: Invulnerability and Bomb Kit drops are significantly more common and scale up at higher waves.
+- Firepower: Faster fire rate (120ms), higher bullet damage, default triple-shot.
+Power-ups upgrade to a 5-stream fan; rare 90–100 power still triggers radial barrages.
+- QoL: Life pickups now magnetize toward the player within a generous radius so you don’t have to pixel-perfectly collide at the corners under pressure.
+ - Invulnerability now clears and blocks portal slow: picking up Invulnerability removes existing slow debuffs and prevents portal slow while active.
+ - Visibility: Pickup sizes are multiplied by a global scale you can adjust in the UI (0.5×–4.0×).
+Default is 3×, layered on top of camera-based scaling.
+ - Feedback: When Invulnerability cancels an existing slow debuff, a brief blue shimmer pulses around the player as a visual confirmation.

 ## Leveling system
 Higher-level enemies unlock at higher levels to control memory and difficulty.
 Level currently equals Wave.

 - Read the full design in `docs/Leveling_System.md`.
 - Balancing and unlocks are summarized in `Balancing_Table.md` and `Updated_Enemy_List.md`.
+ - Roster mechanics and new hazard/armor systems are documented in `docs/mechanics_effects.md`.

 ## App structure and pages